Moon Warriors: Plot

-Fei (Andy Lau) is a simple fisherman who possesses great sword-fighting prowess and rescues the 13th Prince of Yin (Kenny Bee) from assassins sent by his brother, the 14th Prince (Kelvin Wong), who is attempting to usurp his throne.
+Fei is a simple fisherman who possesses great sword-fighting prowess and rescues the 13th Prince of Yin from assassins sent by his brother, the 14th Prince (Kelvin Wong), who is attempting to usurp his throne.
 Fei invites the injured 13th Prince and his entourage to his village and allows the prince to heal, and the two become fast friends.
-The next morning, the 14th Prince's troupes have made their way to the village, so Fei leads the 13th Prince and his entourage to hide inside a mausoleum, which turns out to be the tomb of the King of Yin, the 13th Prince's father, and thus, Fei learns of the prince's identity.
-Fei joins the 13th Prince on his journey to find the Lord of Lan-ling (Chang Yi), hoping to get assistant from the lord's army to defeat the 14th Prince, but they encounter the 14th Prince and his troupes.
-While fighting off the troupes, the 13th Prince entrusts his bodyguard, Mo-sin (Maggie Cheung) and gives Fei a piece of jade to meet the Lord of Lan-ling and escort his daughter and the prince's fiancé, Princesses Yuet-nga (Anita Mui), back.
+The next morning, the 14th Prince's troops have made their way to the village, so Fei leads the 13th Prince and his entourage to hide inside a mausoleum, which turns out to be the tomb of the King of Yin, the 13th Prince's father, and thus, Fei learns of the prince's identity.
+Fei joins the 13th Prince on his journey to find the Lord of Lan-ling (Chang Yi), hoping to get assistant from the lord's army to defeat the 14th Prince, but they encounter the 14th Prince and his troops.
+While fighting off the troops, the 13th Prince entrusts his bodyguard, Mo-sin and gives Fei a piece of jade to meet the Lord of Lan-ling and escort his daughter and the prince's fiancé, Princesses Yuet-nga, back.

 Fei and Mo-sin meet the lord and Yuet-nga but are ambushed by the 14th Prince's assassins and fends them off.
 As they escort Yuet-nga on the run, they encounter another group of assassins so Mo-siun stays behind while Fei and Yuet-nga continue on.
 While staying in a cave during the night, Fei and Yuet-nga were attacked by a face-concealed assassin who they encounter again the next day where Fei was impaled and injured while protecting Yuet-nga.
 Yuet-nga nurses Fei's wound and the two fall in love as they spend time together and Fei gifts her a bunny.
 Meanwhile, the assassin who attacked Fei and Yuet-nga turns out to be Mo-sin, who was sent by the 14th Prince to spy on his brother.
 The 14th Prince threatens to poison Mo-sin if she fails to kill his brother by Moon Autumn.